metral/rpc_rd/savanna/savanna.md

 potentially Ironic for provisioning bare metal or hybrid Hadoop clusters

 ## Persona Target
+* Cloud User wants to analyze big data aka map/reduce type jobs
+* Cloud Provider wants to offer Hadoop Data Processing as a Service

 ## Example Use Cases
 * Fast provisioning of Hadoop clusters on OpenStack for Dev and QA;
 * Utilization of unused compute power from general purpose OpenStack IaaS cloud;
-* “Analytics as a Service” for ad-hoc or bursty analytic workloads (similar to AWS EMR).
+* "Analytics as a Service" for ad-hoc or bursty analytic workloads (similar to AWS EMR).

-## Out of Scope Use Cases

 ## Misc Notes
 * Managed through REST API with UI available as part of OpenStack Dashboard